Powerlearnproject/se-day1-assignment-obumxyz/README.md

 Answer:

-Software developers design, program, build, deploy and maintain software using many different skills and tools.
+1) Software developers design, program, build, deploy and maintain software using many different skills and tools.

-Quality Assurance Engineer spend most of their time assessing the software for bugs, suggesting changes and ensuring it meets quality standards.
+2) Quality Assurance Engineer spend most of their time assessing the software for bugs, suggesting changes and ensuring it meets quality standards.

-Project managers in software organize software projects and can assign tasks to software engineering teams according to the specifications of a task.
+3) Project managers in software organize software projects and can assign tasks to software engineering teams according to the specifications of a task.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

+Answer:

+An integrated development environment (IDE) provides software developers with all the tools they require to complete projects in a central location.
+(E.g, IntelliJ IDEA)

+Version Control Systems makes it easier for software teams to collaborate, maintain clean code and fix mistakes.
+(E.g, GitHub)

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.